|Nutrition Facts (per serving)|

 Dry potatoes as much as possible.
 You can place them in a kitchen towel and wring.

-In a large bowl, combine potatoes, onions, eggs, flour, and salt and mix well.
+In a large bowl, combine potatoes, onion, eggs, flour, and salt and mix well.

 Heat about 1/2-inch of oil in a large heavy-duty skillet over medium-high heat.

 Leaving as much liquid as possible behind in the bowl, place 1/4-cup spoonfuls of potato mixture into oil, pressing down gently.
 Cook in batches to not crowd the pan.

 Cook until brown on one side, then turn and cook until brown on the other, 5 to 6 minutes per side depending on thickness.